austinloh/NUS/IT1244/Project/README.md

 * tensorflow      2.9.2

 ### Setup
-Ensure [clients dataset](https://github.com/austinloh/NUS/blob/main/IT1244/Project/client.csv) (client.csv) and [invoices dataset](https://github.com/austinloh/NUS/blob/main/IT1244/Project/invoice.csv) (invoice.csv) are located in the same directory as the [main code file](https://github.com/austinloh/NUS/blob/main/IT1244/Project/IT1244_Project.ipynb) (IT1244_Project.ipynb)
+Ensure client.csv and invoice.csv are located in the same directory as IT1244_Project.ipynb

 ### Running the Project
-* Open the [main code file](https://github.com/austinloh/NUS/blob/main/IT1244/Project/IT1244_Project.ipynb) either in jupyter notebook (to run locally) or upload to google colab (to run on cloud).
+* Open IT1244_Project.ipynb either in jupyter notebook (to run locally) or upload to google colab (to run on cloud).
 * Running locally is recommended as it is much faster
 * Run each cell block in the notebook sequentially